milesdwilliams15/milesdwilliams15.github.io/_posts/2024-05-01-xi-correlation-coefficient.md

 [Back to Blog](https://milesdwilliams15.github.io/blog/)

-Every now and again I stumble across an interesting new method that seems to solve a long-standing problem in applied statistical research.
+Every now and again I stumble across an interesting new method.
 Usually these methods solve a highly technical or niche problem, but every now and again a new method is proposed that solves a very general and long-standing problem.
 The brand new coefficient of correlation created by Sourav Chatterjee falls into the latter category.

 In a working paper simply titled [“A New Correlation Coefficient”](https://arxiv.org/pdf/1909.10140), Chatterjee describes an